podium logo

 Before we get into how to ask for reviews, why do you even need them in the first place?
 Part of it is the need for feedback, just like you would get from surveys.

-But reviews are also important from a marketing standpoint.
+But customer reviews are also important from a marketing standpoint.
 Eighty-four percent of people trust online reviews just as much as they do personal recommendations.
 Additionally, 98% of consumers look at online reviews for local businesses.

 So, how can you ask for reviews?
 The good news is that customers are willing to leave reviews as long as you ask them and make it convenient.
 One study found that 70% of people asked to leave reviews will end up leaving one.